 - Decision tools to help you establish if you have to pay land tax, the absentee owner surcharge or vacant residential land tax.

-- Regular webinars and a range of videos that step you through land tax and vacant residential land tax.
+- A range of videos that provide information on vacant residential land tax.

 Our compliance activities